Specicount/Specicount/audit_landing_page.md

 # Project Background

-Our client, Ms. Hamilton, is currently assisting in completing the research project The Pace and Rhythm of Climate: 600,000 Years in a Biological Hotspot.
+Our client, Ms. Hamilton, is currently assisting in completing the research project *The Pace and Rhythm of Climate: 600,000 Years in a Biological Hotspot*.
 The aim of the research project is to create a vegetation and fire record of Sulawesi, Indonesia over a 600,000-year period.
 This research has ramifications within the study of climate change over a large timeframe, using this area as a hotspot for further research and study.
 The client’s specific role within the